THE TRUTH ABOUT QUICKBOOKS DESKTOP FILES – revised!

 - Understand that running a “Verify” doesn’t do anything to the file – and may not detect significant issues

-- Perform a “Portable Copy Round Trip” to reduce the DB File Fragments to under 10
+- Perform a “Portable Copy Round Trip” to reduce the DB File Fragments to under 10 (but don’t bother running Defrag, especially on a Solid State Drive)

 - Don’t use the Condense feature – except, perhaps, on the Audit Trail if you’re using it